Killing of Peter Connelly: Biography

 Peter Connelly was born to Tracey Connelly on 1 March 2006.
-His biological father left the family home a few months later.
-In November, Connelly's new boyfriend Steven Barker moved in with her.
-In December, a general practitioner noticed bruises on Peter's face and chest.
+His biological father moved out a few months after his birth, and Connelly's new boyfriend, Steven Barker, moved in with her in November that year.
+In December 2006, a general practitioner noticed bruises on Peter's face and chest.
 His mother was arrested and Peter was put into the care of a family friend, but returned home to his mother's care in January 2007.
-Over the next few months, Peter was admitted to hospital on two occasions suffering from injuries including bruising, scratches and swelling on the side of the head.
-Connelly was arrested again in May 2007.
+Over the next few months, Peter was admitted to hospital on two occasions suffering from various injuries, including bruising, scratches, and swelling on the side of his head.
+Connelly was re-arrested in May 2007.

 In June 2007, a social worker observed marks on Peter and informed the police.
 A medical examination concluded that the bruising was the result of child abuse.
-On 4 June, the baby was placed with a friend for safeguarding.
+On 4 June, the toddler was placed into the care of a family friend for safeguarding.
 On 25 July, Haringey Council's Children & Young People's Service obtained legal advice which indicated that the "threshold for initiating Care Proceedings...was not met".

-On 1 August 2007, Peter was seen at St Ann's Hospital in North London by locum paediatrician Sabah Al-Zayyat.
-Serious injuries, including a broken back and broken ribs, very likely went undetected, as the post-mortem report believed these to have pre-dated Al-Zayyat's examination.
+On 1 August 2007, Peter was seen at St Ann's Hospital in South Tottenham, Haringey, by locum paediatrician Sabah Al-Zayyat.
+Serious injuries, including a broken back and fractured ribs, very likely went undetected, as the post-mortem report believed these to have pre-dated Al-Zayyat's examination.
 A day later, Connelly was informed that she would not be prosecuted.

-The next day, an ambulance was called and Peter was found in his cot, blue and clad only in a nappy.
-After attempts at resuscitation, he was taken to North Middlesex Hospital with his mother but was pronounced dead at 12:20p.m.
+The next day, an ambulance was called, and Peter was found in his cot; blue, lifeless, and clad only in a nappy.
+After attempts at resuscitation, he was taken to North Middlesex Hospital in Edmonton, Enfield, with his mother, but was pronounced dead at 12:20p.m.
 A post-mortem revealed he had swallowed a tooth after being punched.
 Other injuries included a broken back, broken ribs, mutilated fingertips, and missing fingernails.

 The police immediately began a murder investigation and Peter's mother was arrested.